 You can do and see just about anything in complete peace.
 The space you are granted with such a low population density is truly wonderful if that’s what you want and a city can simply not provide.

 It is also a wondrous way to save money.
 You’ll find there just isn’t anything to waste your money on.
-If savings the goal then the Outback should be your destination.
+If saving for your ultimate road trip is the goal then the Outback should be your destination.

 And finally, something I have found about the relative isolation, you make extraordinarily good friends.
 You live in such close proximity to people that when you do hit it off with someone then the friendship is much stronger than I have felt before.
 I suppose this is because if you can be friends with someone whilst basically living in their shadow then you might really have a connection.